Old Town Hall, Middlesbrough: History

 Following significant population growth, largely associated with the iron-smelting industry, civic leaders decided to commission a town hall.
 The site chosen was a prominent area in the newly-established market place in what was at that time the centre of the town.
-The new building was designed by William Lambie Moffatt in the Italianate style, built in red brick with stone dressings and was completed in 1846.
+The new building, together with an attached market hall, was designed by William Lambie Moffatt in the Italianate style; built in red brick with stone dressings, it was completed in 1846.

 The design involved a symmetrical main frontage with five bays on the north side, facing towards the River Tees.
 The central bay featured a doorway with a segmental surround and an entablature on the ground floor, and a round headed window with an architrave and a keystone on the first floor.
 The outer bays were fenestrated by mullioned windows on the ground floor and by round headed windows with architraves and keystones on the first floor.
 The end bays, which were slightly projected forward, were flanked by pilasters supporting a cornice and a parapet.
 Internally the principal room was the council chamber on the first floor (accessed by way of its own entrance on the east side of the building); it had a public gallery at the east end, and a venetian window at the opposite end.
 There were shops and offices on the ground floor.

 The north entrance gave access through the main building to an attached market hall at the rear, with separate spaces for a fish market and a meat market.
-The centrepiece of the market hall was a four-stage clock tower featuring blind round headed windows in the second and third stages and clock faces in the fourth stage with a trumpet-shaped roof above.
-The market hall itself was a single-storey structure, with pedimented entrances on the south, west and east sides (in addition to the main entrance to the north).
+The market hall was a single-storey structure, with pedimented entrances on the south, west and east sides (in addition to the main entrance to the north).
+In 1858 a four-stage clock tower was built within the walls of the already-existing market hall.
+It featured blind round headed windows in the second and third stages and clock faces in the fourth stage with a trumpet-shaped roof above.
+The tower contained a bell 'cast from the same model as the bell in the clock tower of her Majesty’s castle of Balmoral'.